Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Stacks of etale germs

 \begin{defn} For $c \in \BN \cup \{\infty\}$, let $\prestackVbc{c}$ be the subprestack of $\varietiesc{c}$ sending a test scheme $S$ to the subgroupoid $\prestackVbc{c}(S)$ of $\varietiesc{c}(S)$ defined above.
 Its objects are pointed $n$-dimensional varieties over $S$ and its morphisms are represented by common \'etale neighbourhoods up to $\cth$-equivalence. \end{defn}

-We see that this gives a prestack whose stackification is $\varietiesc{c}$: indeed, when constructing the stackification of $\prestackVc{c}$ explicitly, as in \cite[\href{http://stacks.math.columbia.edu/tag/02ZM}{Tag 02ZM}]{stacks-project}, we must add in locally defined objects, which include all of the additional objects of $\prestackVbc{c}(S)$; we must also add in all of the locally defined morphisms between these new objects, and hence in particular all of the morphisms of $\prestackVbc{c}(S)$.
+We see that this gives a prestack whose stackification is $\varietiesc{c}$: indeed, when constructing the stackification of $\prestackVc{c}$ explicitly (as in for example section 8.8 of \cite{stacks-project}), we must add in locally defined objects, which include all of the additional objects of $\prestackVbc{c}(S)$; we must also add in all of the locally defined morphisms between these new objects, and hence in particular all of the morphisms of $\prestackVbc{c}(S)$.
 The next stage in constructing the stackification is to identify all morphisms which agree locally; however, this has already been done in $\prestackVbc{c}(S)$ by our definition of $(c)$-equivalence.
 It follows that we can view $\prestackVbc{c}(S)$ as a (non-full) sub-groupoid of $\varietiesc{c}(S)$, and hence by the universal property, we obtain a map from the stackification of $\prestackVbc{c}$ into $\varietiesc{c}$.
 The quasi-inverse to this map is induced by the obvious inclusion of $\prestackVc{c}$ into $\prestackVbc{c}$.

-\begin{rmk} The crucial difference between the stack $\varietiesc{c}$ and the prestack $\prestackVbc{c}$ (and the reason it is simpler to work with $\prestackVbc{c}$) is that the groupoid $\varietiesc{c}(S)$ contains isomorphisms represented by common \'etale neighbourhoods which are only defined \'etale-locally over the base as in Remark \ref{locally defined morphisms}. \end{rmk}
+\begin{rmk} The crucial difference between the stack $\varietiesc{c}$ and the prestack $\prestackVbc{c}$ (and the reason that it is simpler to work with $\prestackVbc{c}$) is that the groupoid $\varietiesc{c}(S)$ contains isomorphisms represented by common \'etale neighbourhoods that are only defined \'etale-locally over the base as in Remark \ref{locally defined morphisms}. \end{rmk}